HIV Grand Rounds

 Mirroring the academic grand rounds programs, these CME programs combine traditional academic grand rounds with the innovation and convenience of telemedicine.
 This weekly webinar program, broadcast from the Perelman School of Medicine, and delivered by top experts in the field, covers a wide range of topics involved with the clinical care of patients with HIV/AIDS.

-The one-hour presentations will be designed to be immediately relevant to practicing HIV clinicians and many will be case-based.
-The final 10 minutes of each one-hour program will consist of a live question and answer period with the presenting faculty member available to answer questions asked by participants who attend in person or via the Internet.
-These weekly grand rounds programs are intended to provide clinicians with convenient and easily accessible knowledge and clinical skills they need to provide the best medical care for their HIV-positive patients.
+The one-hour presentations is designed to be immediately relevant to practicing HIV clinicians and many are case-based.
+The final 10 minutes of each one-hour program consists of a live question and answer period with the presenting speaker available to answer questions from participants either in person or via the Internet.
+These weekly grand rounds programs are intended to provide clinicians with convenient and easily accessible knowledge and the clinical skills they need to provide the best medical care for their HIV-positive patients.

-HIV Grand Rounds is jointly sponsored by Viral Ed, LLC. and Annenberg Center for Health Sciences at Eisenhower and co-sponsored with the Perelman School of Medicine.
+HIV Grand Rounds is jointly sponsored by Viral Ed, LLC. and the Annenberg Center for Health Sciences at Eisenhower and is co-sponsored by the Perelman School of Medicine.
 This program is supported by educational grants from Gilead Sciences Medical Affairs and ViiV Healthcare.
-You may contact Rick Gordon by email at email@example.com for additional assistance with the program.
+You may contact Rick Gordon by email at firstname.lastname@example.org for additional assistance with the program.

-For more information visit Viral Ed HIV Grand Rounds or the Perelman School of Medicine CME - HIV Grand Rounds Series
+For more information visit Viral Ed HIV Grand Rounds.

 Twenty-four hours after the live broadcast, each live CME-certified session will be available for on-demand viewing and CME credit for one year.
 To access these broadcasts, please goto the links below and follow the instructions on ViralEd's website.

 To view these past seminars sortable by topic or presenter, visit the HIV Grand Rounds On-Demand Programs.